mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 But what really happens here is that the need to come up with _one consistent view_ of the entire business, triggers some conversations around the places where this view is not consistent.
 People start asking questions about what happens in obscure places, and _experts are available!_

 At the same time, we'll have diverging views about how a given step should be performed.
-Some conflicts will be settled - after all it's just a matter of having a conversation - other will be simply highlighted with a **Hot Spot**, to let the exploration flow.
+Some conflicts will be settled - after all it's just a matter of having a conversation - other will be simply highlighted with a **Hot Spot** (usually a sticky note in the red spectrum, like magenta), to let the exploration flow.

 [FIXME: picture of a hotspot.]

-But what
+Using HotSpots clarifies the underlying approach of our exploration: we're not here to _solve everything_, there is simply no time for that.
+But we can _visualize everything_ including things that are unclear, uncertain or disputed.

+The Big Picture EventStorming will be **the snapshot of our collective current level of understanding of the business** including holes and gaps.

 ### A subsection